Current Research

 Explore our world-leading, innovative research on understanding and improving health, wellbeing and inequalities.

 Our work addresses a wide range of research questions, methods and populations.
 We conduct research across multiple settings including communities, health and social care, and the education system.
-Researchers use a host of quantitative and qualitive methods, working in person and digitally to address health-related challenges.
-Research from the School spans multiple geographies from the local to the global.
+Some of our research initiatives are deeply rooted in specialized subject areas, pushing the boundaries of knowledge and expertise within these fields.

 We are an interdisciplinary group of dementia researchers, people with dementia, dementia practitioners and representatives from a range of dementia organisations.
 We are interested in exploring and developing theories, methods and impact around the experience of living with dementia.